 We had had a long wonderful day filled with so much information, but it was time to head back to the hotel for a rest and some dinner.
 The following day, we walked to the Beaune marché and also to the Active Tours bike depot.
 You can go there for bikes to rent individually or you can join them for a tour.
 They are super helpful and friendly and are happy to share all the best spots in the area to visit by bike. 🚲

-I think my husband is embracing life as an “Instagram husband” because he had noted the location of pretty spots as we drove around, so we returned to this glorious vineyard to photograph before heading.
+I think my husband is embracing life as an “Instagram husband” because he had noted the location of pretty spots as we drove around, so we returned to this glorious vineyard to photograph before heading back to Paris.
 It was magical with that massive storm rolling in.
 We packed everything up just in time before the skies opened up.
 It was a dramatic end to a fantastic weekend.

 ⚜️ Read about the rest of our weekend in Beaune here.